Join us for the first cohort:

 about MAREA 𖦹

-A twelve-week mastermind for a small group of people building regenerative businesses, practices, and projects.
+A twelve-week mastermind for a small, awesome group of people building regenerative businesses, practices, and projects.

-꩜ AUGUST: self-paced work opens (The Field Academy + resources + Circle community) a month of self-paced work in a course on regenerative economics, ecological design, and the imagination practices that make building otherwise possible.
+꩜ learning and unlearning: Access to The Field Academy + resources + Circle community.
+Self-paced work in a course on regenerative economics and business models, ecological design, and the imagination practices that make building differently possible.

-꩜ SEPTEMBER: three months of live cohort coaching, group calls, 1:1 coaching with Ximena, and an amazing community walking the same path as you.
+꩜ live building: three months of live cohort coaching, group calls, 1:1 coaching with Ximena, and an amazing community walking the same path as you.

 the slow, returning movement of the ocean that has shaped every coastline without being in a hurry.